joshydavid/information-security-study-notes/additional-resources/cryptography.md

 4. **Authentication and Pre-Master Secret**: Server authenticates with its certificate, and both parties generate the session key.
 5. **Session Key Creation**: Both parties create a symmetric session key.
 6. **Finished Messages**: Both client and server send encrypted "Finished" messages to confirm the handshake.

+## How is RSA used in standalone encryption (like Alice encrypting a symmetric key for Bob) vs its role in the SSL/TLS handshake?

+### Standalone RSA Encryption (Alice to Bob)

+- Alice generates a symmetric key (e.g., for AES) that she’ll use to encrypt her messages to Bob.
+- Alice encrypts the symmetric key using Bob’s public key (RSA) and sends the encrypted key to Bob.
+- Bob decrypts the symmetric key using his private key.

+Alice generates the symmetric key on her own, and RSA is only used for securely transmitting this key.
+There’s no negotiation or shared responsibility between Alice and Bob for generating the key.

+### SSL/TLS Handshake and the Pre-Master Secret

+In SSL/TLS, the goal is to establish a shared symmetric session key between the client (e.g., Alice) and the server (e.g., Bob) to securely encrypt their communication.

+**Why the pre-master secret?**

+- The “pre-master secret” is a randomly generated value that both the client and server use to derive the final session key.
+- This value ensures that the session key is agreed upon securely and uniquely for each session.
+- The client (Alice) generates the pre-master secret and encrypts it using the server’s (Bob’s) public key.
+- The server decrypts the pre-master secret using its private key.
+- Both the client and the server use the pre-master secret, along with some additional information (e.g., client and server random values), to derive the final symmetric session key.

+### TLDR

+- In standalone RSA (Alice to Bob), Alice decides the symmetric key unilaterally and simply transmits it to Bob securely.
+- In SSL/TLS, the pre-master secret is part of a larger key agreement protocol, where the client and server contribute to the process of generating the session key

 ## Java Key Stores (JKS) and Trust Store